voramate01/Advance-Credit-Risk-Model/README.md

 , Loss Given Default (LGD) and Exposure at Default (EAD)

--To help illustrate the methodology, the following variables are defined</br>
+*To help illustrate the methodology, the following variables are defined</br>
 𝐿(𝑖,𝑡) : the loss amount given default on mortgage i at time t </br>
 𝐸[𝐿𝑡] : the total expected loss amount at time t